Nalhin/factory.io/README.md

 Builder object has the following methods

-- buildOne
+* buildOne
-- buildOneAsync
+* buildOneAsync
-- buildMany
+* buildMany
-- buildManyAsync
+* buildManyAsync
-- resetId
+* resetId

-Async methods require callback function as first argument and return the result of given callback.
+Async methods expect callback to be passed as the first argument.

 ## Examples